What is Incognito Mode?

 Let’s say you’re interested in learning about hemorrhoids and need to do some research…for a friend.
 You consider going into a public library to check out (and bring home) several books on the topic.

-But it strikes you that there's several people who might know what you're researching:
+But it strikes you that there are several people who might know what you’re researching:

 - The librarian who helped you at the check-out counter.

 - Any other librarian who has access to the database.